ElderMael/patternsfordeliveringmicroservices/manuscript/06-Project_Kickstarters.md

 1. Push new project to source control
 1. Trigger build pipeline and wait for lower environment deployment

+##### Modularize Reference Architecture Early

+Per the flow of a project generator, it's important to modularize features in order to remove them without recurring to [shotgun surgery][1] i.e. removing features by touching many code units scattered across several source code files.
+Ideally, when a feature is introduced to a reference architecture project, it should be contained within a obviously apparent set of files such as a package or a directory if the programming language does not use namespaces for classes.

 ### Generator Downsides And Tradeoffs

 #### Coupling With Pipeline Templates